jshridha/docker-motioneye/README.md

 It's easy and ready to use.
 Just plug in a webcam and run dockmotion, then videos and images will be saved once a motion is detected while a notification e-mail including the recorded video and a preview image will be sent.
-On top of that, the webcam can be accessed anytime via HTTP lives streaming.
+On top of that, the webcam can be accessed anytime via HTTP live streaming.

 ## Quick Start